ashpursglove/THF_Planner/README.md

 If your Excel file deviates from this, the app will respond with:

-“Error: what fresh hell is this?”
+#### “Error: what fresh hell is this?”

-Output Example

-Page 1:
-✔ Month colours
-✔ Weekend shading
-✔ Task bars (shaded per task)
-✔ Milestone dots
-✔ Contractor legend
-✔ Date labels
-✔ Copyright
-✔ Overall smugness

-Page 2:
-✔ Total man-days
-✔ Average manpower
-✔ Peak manpower & dates
-✔ Stacked histogram
-✔ Trade legend
-✔ Slight panic when you realise how much manpower is needed

-Why Does This Exist?
+# Why Does This Exist?

-Because:
+#### Because:

-Excel is a war crime.
+- Excel is a war crime.

-Time is finite.
+- Time is finite.

-PDFs are pretty.
+- PDFs are pretty.

-You needed something faster to present than a panicked screenshot during a client call.
+- **You needed something faster to present than a panicked screenshot during a client call.**

-License
+# License
 © 2025 THF — Coded by Ashley Pursglove.
 All rights reserved.
-Unauthorized duplication will result in a strongly worded PDF.
+**Unauthorized duplication will result in a strongly worded PDF.**